 In the following example, hourly data are split from a data set that contains 15 minute, hourly and daily data.
 The data was collected from BirchCreek, a CR10X datalogger.
-The station was named BirchCreek when telecommunications were set up so the data are stored in the file BirchCreek_1.dat.
 The CR10X was loaded with a program created by Edlog named Birch.dld.